Hyacinth Bean, Bái Biǎn Dòu, 白扁豆, Semen Dolichos Lablab

 Typical Dosage: 10g - 30g Guidelines

-Notes: Can also be used to treat vomiting from food poison. • Chao – to strengthen tonifying Spleen action.
-Sheng - to clear summer-damp • Bai Bian Dou is weaker than Bai Zhu or Shan Yao and therefore good for patients with weak constitution
+Notes: Can also be used to treat vomiting from food poisoning or hangovers.
+Bai Bian Dou can also be used with Lu Gen for puffer fish toxicity.
+Chao – to strengthen tonifying Spleen action.
+Sheng - to clear summer-damp.
+Bai Bian Dou is weaker than Bai Zhu or Shan Yao and therefore good for patients with weak constitution.

 Formulas with Bai Bian Dou